Proportional cake-cutting: Simple procedures

-By induction, it is possible to prove that each partner following the rules is guaranteed to get a value of 1/n, regardless of what the other partners do.
+By induction, it is possible to prove that each partner following the rules is guaranteed to get a value of $\frac{1}{n}$, regardless of what the other partners do.
 This is a discrete procedure that can be played in turns.
 In the worst case, $n\times(n-1)/2 = O(n^2)$ actions are needed: one action per player per turn.
-However, most of these actions can be done on paper; only n − 1 cuts of the cake are actually needed.
+However, most of these actions can be done on paper; only $n-1$ cuts of the cake are actually needed.
 Hence, it is possible for all the pieces to be contiguous under certain circumstances.

-The moving-knife procedure is a continuous-time version of Last Diminisher.
+The moving-knife procedure is a continuous-time version of last diminisher procedure.